TillF/WASA-SED/docs/index.md

 -	*Soil profile:* descriptions of characteristic sequence of soil horizons.

-The model domain is divided into sub-basins; each sub-basin has an individual Map-ID.
-This Map-ID has to be a unique number; the employed numbering scheme does not have to be continuous.
+The model domain is divided into sub-basins; each sub-basin has an individual ID.
+This ID has to be a unique number; the employed numbering scheme does not have to be continuous.
 The following paragraphs explain each of the respective input files.

 **1)** ```hymo.dat```<br>
 \[can be generated with the lumpR package\]